Naoki95957/DiscordPlaybot/README.md

 Not very pretty, but functional and hopefully useful

+The bots purpose is to allow community to ping roles where you would alternatively have individuals pinging roles.
+The latter is favored so that no one individual could possibly spam notifications on a channel.

 Bot's primariy control is via Discord but can be controlled with a back-door terminal

 You can install req. files with: